-35 feared trapped in a building collapse in Solan
+Solan building collapse: 2 dead, 23 injured and 12 still trapped; Rescue ops underway

-Shimla, July 14: At least 35 people are feared trapped after a building collapsed in Himachal Pradesh's Solan, said reports.
-NDRF has launched a rescue operation, said reports.
+Shimla, July 14: At least two people, including an Army man, were killed and 23 injured after a four-storey building collapsed in Himachal Pradesh's Solan district on Sunday.

 Some army personnel are also said to be trapped.